Skip to main content

 Revised Post

-The custom decor system is inconsistent & lacking in clarity and transparency.
 There is no one to contact about custom decors who will reply in a timely manner, making Modboxing the only option for custom decor questions and concerns, and giving virtually 0 way for the artist to ask clarifying questions about the given criticism when their work is rejected.
-(Update as of July 10, 2023 - custom decor related questions and concerns can no longer be submitted to or handled by Modbox.
-There is now no reliable way to contact anyone regarding custom decors.)
+(Update as of July 10, 2023 - I have been instructed that custom decor related questions and concerns are no longer to be submitted to or handled by Modbox.
+Another update as of August 2024 - Xylax, the head artist, no longer is involved with the review process either.
+So there is now literally no way to contact anyone regarding custom decors.)
+If you are lucky enough to even receive a response from the Head Artist, it could take many months.
+As someone who provides many custom decors for the game, the complete lack of support for our community feels utterly disheartening to me.

 It doesn't make sense that some decors get rejected for being too sharp/pixelated and yet others are accepted despite being very sharp/pixelated.
 It doesn't make sense that some decors get rejected for not matching the art style closely enough and yet others are accepted despite not matching the style very well at all.
+It doesn't make sense that some decors get completely picked apart for certain issues while others are approved despite having those very same issues.
+Each reviewer has their own opinions about what the style should or shouldn't be, leading to contradictory and confusing feedback.
+In my opinion re-training of the team is desperately needed.
+Otherwise, the confusion, inconsistencies & contradictions will continue to proliferate and cause all manner of issues.

 The custom decor tutorial is not specific enough and also has some contradictions.
 For example, the tutorial thread says "if you wanted lineart... there is no lineart" which is plainly untrue.
 All wolves, items etc. in the game have clearly visible off-black outlines - therefore all custom decors need to have them, too.
 There is a lineart layer if you inspect and pull apart the layers of your wolf.
-A specific hex code is even given for the lineart color (#080707) so this just contradicts itself all in all.
+A specific hex code is even given for the lineart color* (#080707) so this just contradicts itself all in all.
+In addition, it still says that the CD Creator will be returned to your inventory if your decor is rejected, which isn't how it works.
+The whole post is outdated and confusing. (*After bringing up the lineart hex code issue in this thread, the hex code was completely removed from the CD tutorial.)

-Solutions
+Possible Solutions

 • Creating an updated CD tutorial that is more clear and specific.